ankitbishtkec/generic-ecommerce-website/README.md

 	d- Coupon code component to roll out any new discount or cashback coupon codes within seconds the module handles the dynamic verification rules based on pre-programmed logic.

 	e- Wallet component handles the closed wallet present in website.
-The wallet is centralised i.e. every discount coupon or online payment creates an entry in wallet and thus every transaction and order is acted upon by wallet.
+The wallet is centralized i.e. every discount coupon or online payment creates an entry in wallet and thus every transaction and order is acted upon by wallet.
 The credit entries in wallet is attached with an expiration date so that credited money can be used till specified expiration time.

+	f- The wallet db table entries includes a HMAC entry based on user defined salt key as another layer of data protection.

 15- Every operations on cart is handled on server side after all validations, including HMACed cart cookie's modifications.
 Each such operation reponds with a JSON string and this response is handled at client side.

-16- The order numbers used are guranteed to be unique, is generated once at start of each checkout process, can be easily remembered by human and do not leak any information like number of orders per day by website.
+16- The order numbers used are guaranteed to be unique, is generated once at start of each checkout process, can be easily remembered by human and do not leak any information like number of orders per day by website.

 17- Order creation/ checkout process features are: